catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 Achieving the goal is more important than following a specific plan, but that doesn't mean plan is not required\
 We need to continuously evolve our plans to achieve the goal

-The trouble with static roadmaps is that we don’t live in a static world\ Needs and requirements are always shifting, and priorities are always changing<br>
+The trouble with static roadmaps is that we don’t live in a static world<br> Needs and requirements are always shifting, and priorities are always changing<br>
 That static roadmap will soon grow outdated